 Professional designers generally price their work on how long they estimate the project will take and then they multiply the hours by their hourly rate.

 You won’t often get to know the hourly rate, it’s just a method designers use to give you an estimate of the price of a project.

 UK freelancers generally charge between £20 and £80 per hour, although some “superstars” charge far more than that.
-Freelancers tend to charge more as their level of experience grows and their client portfolio includes some well known companies.
+Freelancers tend to charge more as their level of experience grows and if their client portfolio includes some well known companies.